HL7/fhir-cow-ig/input/pagecontent/background.md

 ### Goals
-This guide helps specification authors working on Orders, Referrals, and Transfers achieve interoperability more quickly and cost-effectively by:
+This guide is intended to help specification authors working on Orders, Referrals, and Transfers workflows achieve interoperability more quickly and cost-effectively by:

 * Highlighting abstractions that support reuse of functionality across care domains and jurisdictions
 * Reducing ambiguity through proven workflow patterns